RaadAldakhil/Journal/journal.md

 #### Key \#3: Replace all-or-nothing sprints with a marathon mentality.
 People could effectively be geniuses if they followed the [five-hour rule](https://medium.com/accelerated-intelligence/bill-gates-warren-buffett-and-oprah-all-use-the-5-hour-rule-308f528b6363) and let knowledge compound upon itself by learning at least five hours per week.

+### 40% Rule
+If you are performing an taxing activity and your mind tells you you want to stop, that's only 40% of what you're capable.
+The body and mind is capable of much more!

 ### Helpful Yearly goals:
 * Learn at least one new language each year.
 * Read a technical book each quarter, then each month.